About our rehabilitation services

 SLAM-TIA

-SLAM-TIA is for patients who have had a recent TIA or mild stroke.
-It is a 6week self-management program focused on secondary stroke prevention and increasing physical activity.
-Our SLAM-TIA program runs twice a week on a Tuesday and Thursday.
-Patients exercise and learn how to make lifestyle changes to reduce their risk of stroke and improve their overall heart health.
-There is a cost to attend the program, which is held at a local gym in Lambton.
+SLAM After Stroke is for clients who have had a TIA or Stroke.
+It is a self-management program focused on secondary stroke prevention and increasing physical activity.
+The program runs twice a week for 6 weeks.
+Clients will exercise and learn how to make lifestyle changes to reduce their risk of stroke and improve their overall heart health.
+There is a cost to attend the program, which is held at a local community gym.
+Due to running in a community setting clients who attend this program will need to be able to independently climb a flight of stairs.

 Benefits of the program include:

-- To improve fitness and strength and reduce the risk of further strokes through personalised exercise programs run in a small group setting.
+- To improve fitness and strength and reduce the risk of further strokes through group exercise programs run in a small group setting.

 - To understand TIA/stroke and about how lifestyle factors can contribute to stroke risk.